 Brown Girls Museums Blog (BGMB) is an online platform and consulting agency, created with the objective to promote the visibility of people of color in museums, and to support emerging professionals in the humanities.

 Read more about our story in an interview with Creative Capital here.

 Amanda Figueroa is a PhD candidate in American Studies at Harvard University and graduate of the George Washington University and Mary Baldwin College.
 Her academic research examines the use of art and performance in antifemicide activism at the El Paso-Cd.
 Juárez border.
 With Brown Girls Museum Blog, Amanda advocates for the inclusion of Latinx and other minority experiences within museums and other cultural institutions.
 She can be found on twitter @akfigueroa and instagram @joandidion.

 Ravon Ruffin is a Digital Engagement Producer at the Smithsonian National Museum of African American History and Culture.
 She received her M.A. in American Studies/Museums & Material Culture from the George Washington University, and B.S. in Anthropology from VCU.
 Urban sustainability, digital culture and Black Feminist discourse are the lenses through which she seeks to redefine the museum as a community space.
 She is interested in the acts of self-preservation that social and digital media platforms inspire.
-She twitters and grams @afroxmericana.
+She can be found on the interwebs @afroxmericana.